aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-nodejs-sam/README.md

 This pattern creates:

-1. **Durable Orchestrator Lambda Function**: A Nodejs 24.x Lambda function that uses the AWS durable execution SDK to implement a multi-step workflow (invoking 2 Lmabda functions) with automatic checkpointing and replay capabilities.
+1. **Durable Orchestrator Lambda Function**: A Node.js 24.x Lambda function that uses the AWS durable execution SDK to implement a multi-step workflow (invoking 2 Lambda functions) with automatic checkpointing and replay capabilities.

 2. **Data Processor Lambda Function**: An activity function that simulates processing records.

 3. **Notification Service Lambda Function**: A final step that simulates sending a summary once processing is complete.

-4. **EventBridge Cron Rule**: An EventBridge rule configured with `rate(5 minutes)` that triggers the Lambda function every 5-minutes.
+4. **Amazon EventBridge Cron Rule**: An Amazon EventBridge rule configured with `rate(5 minutes)` that triggers the Lambda function every 5-minutes.

 5. **Function Versioning**: The Lambda function uses `AutoPublishAlias: prod` to automatically publish a new version on each deployment and point the `prod` alias to it.

-6. **Targeted Invocation**: The EventBridge rule specifically targets the published version via the alias as it is a best practice to use numbered versions or aliases for production durable functions rather than $LATEST.
+6. **Targeted Invocation**: The Amazon EventBridge rule specifically targets the published version via the alias as it is a best practice to use numbered versions or aliases for production durable functions rather than $LATEST.

 ### Durable Execution Flow

 The Lambda function implements a durable workflow with three steps:

-1. **Data Processing Step**: Invokes DataProcessor Lambda function with business logic simulating processing data (checkpointed)
+1. **Data Processing Step**: Uses `context.invoke()` to call DataProcessor Lambda function with automatic checkpointing
 2. **Wait Period**: Suspends execution for 10 seconds using `context.wait()` - no compute costs during wait
-3. **Notification Service Processing**: Invokes NotificationService Lambda function with business logic simulating sending notifications and returns results
+3. **Notification Service Processing**: Uses `context.invoke()` to call NotificationService Lambda function and returns results

 **Execution Pattern**:
-- **Invocation 1**: `invoke-data-processor()` runs → checkpoint created → `context.wait()` suspends execution
+- **Invocation 1**: `context.invoke("DataProcessorFunction", ...)` runs → checkpoint created → `context.wait()` suspends execution
-- **Invocation 2**: `invoke-data-processor()` replays from checkpoint (no re-execution) → wait completes → `invoke-notification-service()` runs → workflow completes
+- **Invocation 2**: DataProcessor replays from checkpoint (no re-execution) → wait completes → `context.invoke("NotificationServiceFunction", ...)` runs → workflow completes

 This demonstrates how durable functions can span multiple Lambda invocations while maintaining state and avoiding redundant work through checkpointing.